jjshoots/Wingman/README.md

 The parameters described are as follows:
 - `debug`: Whether to set the model to debug mode
-- `weights_directory`: Where should Wingman point to for model weight saving
+- `save_directory`: Where should Wingman point to for model weight saving
-- `version_number`: Wingman versions different models using this number, if this is left as null, Wingman automatically chooses a number.
+- `model_id`: Wingman records the model under this ID, if this is left as null, Wingman automatically chooses a number.
-- `mark_number`: Wingman checkpoints models using this number if left at 0, automatic checkpoint numbering occurs if the `increment` parameter is set to true.
+- `model_num`: Wingman checkpoints models using this number if left at 0, automatic checkpoint numbering occurs if the `increment` parameter is set to true.
 - `log_status`: Whether to save a `.txt` log file of Wingman's outputs.
-- `increment`: Whether to increment mark number, if this is set to false, Wingman won't save multiple variations of the same model.
+- `increment`: Whether to increment checkpoint number, if this is set to false, Wingman won't save multiple variations of the same model.
 - `logging_interval`: During training, pass the training step to wingman, and after `logging_interval` steps has passed, Wingman will record the training.
 If Wingman has found a new lowest point, the model weights will be saved to a new file.
 - `max_skips`: How many logging steps skipped without finding a new lowest point (specified using the `logging_interval` argument) before Wingman will save an intermediary checkpoint of the model.
 - `greater_than`: You can tell Wingman to only checkpoint the model when the previous checkpointed loss is more than the current loss by this value.